krim404/DellXPS15-9550-OSX/Tutorial_10.14.md

 * 16GB USB Stick (a larger drive may not bootable and/or require advanced partitioning)
 * MacOS Sierra 10.14 installation file from the app store (redownload, just in case)
 * Knowledge of editing PLIST files
-* USB drive for backup - you'll loose all data on your computer!
+* USB drive for backup - you'll lose all data on your computer!

 ## Locations and required Files
 * [This repository](https://github.com/wmchris/DellXPS15-9550-OSX/archive/10.14.zip).
 Unzip this to a folder of your choice, I'll refer to this folder as "./" throughout the rest of the tutorial.